AVAnnotate/documentation/pages/orgs.md

 # Creating and Accessing GitHub Accounts and Organizations

-There are [three types of accounts](https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts){:target="_blank" rel="noopener"} in GitHub: Personal, Enterprise, and Organizations.
+There are [three types of accounts](https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts){:target="_blank" rel="noopener"} in GitHub: Personal, Organizations, and Enterprise.

 ### Personal account
-A personal GitHub account is for individuals working on their own AVAnnotate project.
-It’s where you host projects you’re developing alone or where you are the primary maintainer.
-Repositories created under your personal account are linked to your username (e.g., github.com/”yourname”/AVAnnotateproject).
+A personal GitHub account is for individuals working on singular AVAnnotate project.
+Repositories created under a personal account are linked to the username (e.g., github.com/”yourname”/AVAnnotateproject).
 This setup is ideal for individual projects or those that do not require shared ownership or administrative roles.

 Some scenarios that may best suit a personal account include:
 - Private audio file(s) and annotations available only to the owner.
 - Personal archive of video files that don't require collaboration.
 - A dissertation project with audiovisual files and transcripts.

+See more information on [creating private projects](https://avannotate.github.io/documentation/pages/private/).

 ### Organization account
 An [organization account](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/about-organizations){:target="_blank" rel="noopener"} is intended for collaboration.
-It is a shared account with sophisticated security and administrative features.
 It enables multiple users to contribute to and manage AVAnnotate projects under a shared group identity.
 Organizations are ideal for team-based class assignments, student groups, library staff, or departments that need to control access and assign roles (e.g., admin, maintainer, contributor).
-Projects created within an organization belong to the organization, not an individual.
+Projects created within an organization belong to all members of the organization, not an individual.

 Some scenarios that may best suit an organization account include:
 - Library-wide project using AVAnnotate to tag and transcribe oral histories.